 5. Furthermore, credit will not be awarded for CLEP examinations if the student has previously completed more advanced courses in the same field.

-6. CLEP examinations posted on transcripts from other institutions will be accepted if the examination has been approved by College Park and the scores reported are equal to or higher than those required by this institution.
+6. CLEP examinations posted on transcripts from other institutions will be accepted if the examination has been approved by the University of Maryland and the scores reported are equal to or higher than those required by this institution.
 If the transcript from the prior institution does not carry the scores, it will be the responsibility of the student to request Educational Testing Service to forward a copy of the official report to the Office of the Registrar.
-University awards credits for CLEP Examinations only as indicated on the chart provided online at http://transfercredit.umd.edu/plc.html .
+The University awards credits for CLEP Examinations only as indicated on the chart provided online at http://transfercredit.umd.edu/plc.html .

 Departmental Proficiency Examination (Credit-by-Exam)

-College Park Departmental Proficiency Examinations, customarily referred to as credit-by-exam, are comparable to comprehensive final examinations in a course.
-Although the mathematics department receives the most applications for credit by examination, many departments will provide examinations for certain of their courses.
+Credit-by-Exam at the University of Maryland is comparable to comprehensive final examinations in a course.
+Although the mathematics department receives the most applications for credit-by-exam, many departments will provide examinations for certain of their courses.
 Initial inquiry as to whether an examination in a specific course is available is best made at the academic department which offers the course in question.

 If an examination for a course is available, the department will provide information regarding time and place, type of examination, and material which might be helpful in preparing for the examination.
 An undergraduate who passes a departmental proficiency examination is given credit and quality points toward graduation in the amount regularly allowed in the course, provided such credits do not duplicate credit obtained by some other means.
 After making arrangements with the department, apply through the Division of Letters and Sciences, 1117 Hornbake Library, 301-405-2793.